 DoorDash Driver Requirements

-DoorDash has a simple driver pay formula called the Dasher Pay Model, and base pay ranges from $2-$10.
-You always see this amount before accepting the order.
+DoorDash has a simple driver pay formula called the Dasher Pay Model that’s responsible for pay to vary based on the order.
 DoorDash is currently piloting a new pay option called Time Earnings Mode, and drivers have the option to earn a guaranteed hourly rate while delivering plus 100% of tips.

 DoorDash acquired another one of the best food delivery services, Caviar, in 2019.
 Caviar is seen as a high-end service, delivering for a more curated list of restaurants.
 Caviar is still operational, but it’s begun to operate under DoorDash’s branding.
 For example, signing up to deliver for Caviar takes you through the Dashers’ sign-up process.